jimmybutzen/mydu-scripts/mods/admin/README.md

 2. **In-Game Use:**
    - Players with appropriate permissions can use this mod , only players with an admin tag in BO can use this mod

+## Source file folder

+- this is only used if you want to modify the mod by yourself